 Incorperating Effective Functional Flows into R2R

-The Reorienting to Recovery Structured Decision Making group proposed a effective functional flow (EFF) scenario.
-To this date, there is no available CalSIM EFF run so we cannot model full EFF on the entire system.
-This document outlines our approach to piloting a EFF on the Sacramento River.
+The Reorienting to Recovery Structured Decision Making group proposed an effective functional flow (EFF) scenario.
+To date, there is no available CalSIM EFF run so we cannot model full EFF on the entire system.
+This document outlines our approach to piloting an EFF on the Sacramento River constructed to maximize salmonid survival, which differs from the California EFF.

 Pilot EFF Approach on the Sacramento River